willianmga/hello-microservices/README.md

 $ docker-compose up
 ```

-After running the above command you will have to discover what is the ip of midlle service.
-You can do it like this:
+After running the above command you will have to discover what is the IP Address of midlle container.
+You can do it by running the following command.

 ```sh